ali-commits/edu-platform/backup-readme.md

 ## Logs

-The backup system logs its activity to the following files:
+The backup system logs its activity to the following file:

 - `backup-manager.log` - Log file for the backup-manager.sh script
-- `backup-scheduler.log` - Log file for the background scheduler

-## Automation Options

-### Cron Jobs
+## Automation with Cron Jobs

 To use cron jobs for automated backups, run: